5GEVE/datashipper-turin/README.md

 ## Install

+### Prerequisites

+On the target host, create a new user with permission to use `sudo`.
+The new user must also be able to SSH into the host machine with key-based access.

+This is required by Filebeat to work correctly as a systemd unit service.
+The installation procedure will also allow this user to execute the scripts contained in this repository with passwordless `sudo`.

 ### Filebeat

 Filebeat is needed to push any kind of metrics to Kafka and it must be installed first.